-"They brought the Tabernacle to Moshe with the Tent and all its vessels..."
+"They brought the Tabernacle to Moshe with the Tent and all its implements..."
 (39:33)

-Mishkan (משבן, Tabernacle) is similar to Moshekh (מושך, draw or attract).
+Mishkan (משכן), Tabernacle) is similar to Moshekh (מושך), draw or attract).
 The Tabernacle drew people to G-d.
 This is similar to the gravitational pull of the earth.
 One who is like the earth - i.e., a tzaddik such as Moshe, who was extremely humble - has this power of attraction as well.
 Therefore, only Moshe could erect the Tabernacle.
-(See Likutey Moharan I, 70)